-You are eligible for coverage in this health plan under an individual contract as long as you meet each of the following conditions:

-- You are a resident of Massachusetts.
+You are eligible for coverage in this health plan under an individual contract as long as you are a resident of Massachusetts.
 A "resident" is a person who lives in Massachusetts as shown by evidence that is considered acceptable by Blue Cross Blue Shield HMO Blue.
 This means Blue Cross Blue Shield HMO Blue may ask you for evidence such as a lease or rental agreement, a mortgage bill, or a utility bill.
 The fact that you are in a nursing home, a hospital, or other institution does not by itself mean you are a resident.
-And, you are not a resident if you come to Massachusetts to receive medical care or to attend school but you still have residency outside of Massachusetts. - · You live in the health plan's Massachusetts service area.
+And, you are not a resident if you come to Massachusetts to receive medical care or to attend school but you still have residency outside of Massachusetts.